broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 ## Running the workflow

-The `GvsBeta` workflow in the GVS beta workspace is pre-configured to use 10 sample GVCF files in the workspace Data tab.
-To run:
+The `GvsBeta` workflow in the GVS beta workspace is pre-configured to use 10 sample reblocked GVCF files in the workspace Data tab.
+To run the example data:

 1. **Select the workflow** from the Workflows tab.
 1. Select the 'Run workflow with inputs defined by file paths' radio button.
 1. Configure the workflow inputs.
     1. Enter a **name for the callset** as a string with the format “*CALLSET_NAME*” for the `call_set_identifier` variable.
 This string is used as to name several variables and files and should begin with a letter.
 Valid characters include A-z, 0-9, “.”, “,”, “-“, and “_”.
     1. Enter the name of your **BigQuery dataset** as a string with the format “*DATASET_NAME*” for the `dataset_name` variable.
-Valid characters include A-z, 0-9, “,”, “-”, and “_”.
     1. Enter the name of the **GCP project** that holds the BigQuery dataset as a string with the format “*PROJECT_NAME*” for the `project_id` variable.
+    2. Update the name of the **column of reblocked gvcfs** in your samples table in the workspace Data tab for the `vcf_files_column_name` variable with the format "*COLUMN_NAME*" if it is different from the default.
+If you used the ReblockGVCF workflow in the workspace without modification, this will be the default string _"reblocked_gvcf"_.
+    3. Update the name of the **column of reblocked gvcf index files** in your samples table in the workspace Data tab for the `vcf_index_files_column_name` variable with the format "*COLUMN_NAME*" if it is different from the default.
+If you used the ReblockGVCF workflow in the workspace without modification, this will be the default string _"reblocked_gvcf_index"_.
+    4. Update the name of the **column with your sample IDs** that will be used to identify samples in the callset for the `sample_id_column_name` variable as a string with the format "*COLUMN_NAME*" if it is different from the default.
+Note that the supplied IDs **MUST** be unique.
+    5. Enter the name of the **output gcs bucket** where all outputs listed above will go in the variable `extract_output_gcs_dir` in the format `gs://bucket_name/my_run`.
+We recommend using the workspace google bucket, which you can find on the Dashboard tab under "Cloud Information">Bucket Name, and making a subdirectory under it for each run.
 1. **Save** the workflow configuration.
 1. **Run** the workflow.